 Does having a car make a difference on Pico when the weather is unstable?

 Yes.
-With a car, it is much easier to adapt to the day and move quickly to the part of the island with better conditions, or give up on altitude without losing too much time.
+With a car, it is much easier to adapt the day and move quickly to the part of the island with better conditions, or give up on altitude without losing too much time.

-Is the purpose of this page to give a weather forecast?
+Is the goal of this page to provide a weather forecast?